Credit: Zoraya ter Beek

 Euthanasia, the deliberate act of ending a life to alleviate pain and suffering, remains a highly contentious issue, evoking diverse and deeply held opinions among individuals.

-Ter Beek, who resides in a quaint Dutch town close to the German border, has garnered attention for her decision to end her own life, despite being in good physical health.
+Ter Beek, who previously resided in a quaint Dutch town close to the German border, garnered attention for her decision to end her own life, despite being in good physical health.

-People have been left divided by her controversial life decision.
+And people were left divided by her controversial decision.

-In reaction to ter Beek’s decision, one individual expresses: “Her choice, undoubtedly a difficult one, resonates with dignity.”
+In reaction to ter Beek’s decision, one individual expressed: “Her choice, undoubtedly a difficult one, resonates with dignity.”

 Euthanasia in the Netherlands is regulated by the Termination of Life on Request and Assisted Suicide (Review Procedures) Act, which was passed in 2001 and took effect in 2002, as per Alliance VITA.

-Ter Beek grapples with autism, depression, anxiety, trauma, and an unspecified personality disorder, as reported by The Free Press, and has been granted permission for assisted dying due to her profound mental suffering.
+Ter Beek struggled with autism, depression, anxiety, trauma, and an unspecified personality disorder, as reported by The Free Press, and was granted permission for assisted dying on the grounds of her profound mental suffering.

 The young woman’s recent approval for assisted suicide comes after a prolonged three-and-a-half-year process, governed by a law established in the Netherlands in 2002.